 It is no small irony that the autocratic style of Deng Xiaoping, Chen Yun and their fellow Elders — something repeatedly demonstrated by the fact that they paid mere lip service to constitutional formalities and shared an animus toward free thought, the rule of law, media independence and popular political participation — contributed not only to the rise of Xi Jinping, but also fed Xi’s own political vision and ambitions.
 Some measure of systemic reform might have enabled Deng and his colleagues to ‘break the cycle’ that Mao had promised to do in his Yan’an days, but barring that Party rule is captive to the swings of its own left-right pendulum.
 For this, the Eight Elders and their successors are collectively responsible.

 We should also remember that Deng-Chen-era policies predicated, under Xi, the eventual betrayal of Hong Kong, ongoing repression in Tibet, the promotion of a monolithic account of China’s ‘spiritual civilization’, the intensification of patriotic education, as well as support for anti-foreign zealots.
 These areas of policy and Party sentiment enjoy a renovation and intensification today, but it should be remembered that they are also integral to the Mao-Deng legacy bequeathed to Xi Jinping in 2012.

 In late 1983 I prefaced my essay ‘Culture Clubbed: dealing with China’s Spiritual Pollution’ with an adage taken from Francis Bacon’s New Atlantis:

 ‘He that will not apply new remedies must expect new evils.’

 The cage of autocracy condemns its inhabitants to apply the same old remedies to deal with contemporary problems, be they old or new.
-This time around, however, in 2021 Xi Jinping May believe that he is confronted with the same knot of pressures that led Deng Xiaoping to embark on his momentous Tour of the South in 1992.
+This time around, however, in 2021 Xi Jinping may have believed that he was confronted with the same knot of pressures that led Deng Xiaoping to embark on his momentous Tour of the South in 1992.
 What is different is that he is no Party elder but a cakravartin, one who can turn the world on its axis.